retinakundu94/031124-ph3-05-intro-to-sql/README.md

 ## Exercises

 1. Create a new table `cats` with these attributes: `name`, `age`, `cuteness`.
 You determine the data types.
-You'll also need an additional column.
+You'll also need one more required column.
 *Hint: what is always a required column for our databases?*

 2. Within the table insert three cats of your choice.